Transiograms

 Theoretical transiograms

-We provide various theoretical transiogram models from the literature, which can can be combined with ellipsoid distances to model geometric anisotropy.
+We provide various theoretical transiograms from the literature, which can can be combined with ellipsoid distances to model geometric anisotropy.
+Please check the Functions section for more details.

 Linear